stevevu/aau/README.md

-I could not include every single file but here are the relevant ones that should be good enough to see how form is rendred on our staging site.
+I could not include every single file but here are the relevant ones that should be good enough to see how form is rendered on our staging site.
 We are using the Tailwind CSS library for styling.

 [https://open-meal-frontend-staging.herokuapp.com/diner/sign-up](https://open-meal-frontend-staging.herokuapp.com/diner/sign-up)